Baltimore City Community College Covenant for Success

 General Transfer Policy

 It is the policy of Baltimore City Community College that students who have successfully completed college level courses at a regionally accredited college or university will receive credit toward an associate degree or certificate.
 In addition, exemption from relevant placement tests will be granted.
 The total number of allowable credits toward an associate degree is 45 or half the credits required for a certificate.
 Only credits that apply to the chosen program may count toward graduation.
 Students can earn up to 30 of these transfer hours through transfer of nontraditional credit.
 Such credits must be evaluated and approved for transfer credit by the appropriate associate dean of Academic Affairs and the Registrar’s Office.

 Award of Credit for Prior Learning

-Transfer credit is reviewed by the appropriate associate dean of Academic Affairs and the Registrar’s Office to determine the institution where the course was taken, the completion date, catalog course description including the course number, title and grade.
+Transfer credit is reviewed by the Registrar’s Office to determine the institution where the course was taken, the completion date, catalog course description including the course number, title and grade.

 Credit may transfer if one of the following is met: